Shreyan1/Project-Dhi/plan-and-action.md

 - Use TRANSFORMERS FOR GOD'S SAKE !!
 - need to handle the sudo login
+- Using Sentence Transformers is proving to be better

 ### Implementation:
 We can start by using a simple similarity metric, like Levenshtein Distance, which calculates the number of edits (insertions, deletions, or substitutions) needed to transform one string into another.
 This method works well for fuzzy matching.